Vanessa Feltz: 2010s

+2020s

+In January 2024, it was reported that over 2,000 complaints had been made to Ofcom regarding Feltz's comments on coeliac disease during an episode of This Morning.
+After a caller said their mother-in-law did not allow them to serve anything but gluten-free food at Christmas dinner, Feltz responded "So she's treating coeliac disease as if it's a potentially fatal peanut allergy and they can't have anything with gluten in the house, which is completely unreasonable."
+She later apologised for the comments.

+From September 2022 to April 2024, she presented the weekday drivetime show on Talkradio and TalkTV.
+On 1 May 2024, it was announced Feltz had signed to present a 3pm–6pm show on Saturdays on LBC.
+In November of the same year, it was announced that Feltz would also present on Sundays from 3pm to 6pm on the same station.

+In May 2024, she appeared on Late Night Lycett as a wrestling commentator for a Kamikaze Pro wrestling event.
+At the end of the show, she wrestled Man Like Dereiss, pinning him to win her debut match.
+Vanessa returned to Channel 5 in 2025 as a daytime talk show being advertised as an alternative to ITV daytime talk show Loose Women.

 Personal life

-Feltz married surgeon Michael Kurer in 1983; they divorced in 2000.
+Feltz married surgeon Michael Kurer in March 1985; they divorced in 2000.

-In December 2006, Feltz became engaged to singer Ben Ofoedu.
+In December 2006, Feltz became engaged to singer Ben Ofoedu at the Clarence Hotel in Dublin.
 They originally planned to marry the following year but they remained engaged for many years without marrying.
 Feltz announced in February 2023 that she and Ofoedu had recently separated.

-She has two daughters and four grandchildren.
+She has two daughters from her marriage to Kurer, and four grandchildren.
 Her elder daughter is Allegra Benitah, a former tax lawyer who is now a television baker and chef.

 She lives in St John's Wood, London, in a house which was previously owned by Charles Saatchi, and which was featured in Sir John Betjeman's documentary Metro-Land (1973).
+In 2017, she bought a holiday home in Ballycotton in east Cork.